Mastro šŸ‘Øā€šŸ³ Docs

 }

-(While standard Iterator helpers are specced and implemented, Async Iterator Helpers are still a work in progress.)
+We use our own mapIterable function, because while standard Iterator helpers are specced and implemented, async iterator helpers are still a work in progress.
+See this working example

 Reading files